Explainer: Shiv Sena’s Three Generations of Thackerays

 A deep dive into the bloody history of Shiv Sena, which has held Mumbai under its thumb for decades.

-(This explainer was first published on 19 June 2017 and has been reposted from The Quint’s archives to mark the foundation anniversary of the Shiv Sena.)
+(This explainer was first published on 19 June 2017 and has been reposted from The Quint’s archives to mark the death anniversary of Bal Thackeray.)